Spectral Concentration at the Edge of Stability: Information Geometry of Kernel Associative Memory: Dual Geometry and Force Antagonism

 \subsection{Geometric Derivation of Antagonism}

-We define the ``Indirect Force'' in the language of information geometry as the correction term arising from the curvature of the manifold.
+We define the Indirect Force in the language of information geometry as the correction term arising from the curvature of the manifold.
 The Natural Gradient relation $\nabla L = G \tilde{\nabla} L$ implies that the observed Euclidean force is the intrinsic force distorted by the metric $G$.
 On the Ridge, we found that the spectrum of $G$ is dominated by a leading eigenvalue $\lambda_1 \gg 1$ with eigenvector $\bm{v}_1$.
 Approximating $G \approx \lambda_1 \bm{v}_1 \bm{v}_1^\top$, the relationship becomes:

-This explains the ``amplification'' mechanism: even a small intrinsic mismatch ($\tilde{\nabla} L$) is magnified by the huge curvature $\lambda_1$, resulting in a massive Euclidean gradient $\nabla L$.
+This explains the ``amplification'' mechanism: the huge curvature $\lambda_1$ magnifies small intrinsic mismatches into massive Euclidean gradients.

 The decomposition $\nabla L = \bm{F}_d + \bm{F}_i$ can be understood as splitting the gradient into the ``signal'' component and the ``curvature correction'' component.
 The condition $\nabla L \to \bm{0}$ (equilibrium) in Euclidean space implies $\bm{F}_d \approx -\bm{F}_i$.
 However, the condition $\tilde{\nabla} L \to \bm{0}$ in Riemannian space is much stronger and more fundamental.
 The Ridge represents a state where the system has found a \textbf{Dual Equilibrium}: a point where the intrinsic error is minimized despite the extreme curvature of the ambient space.
+This dual equilibrium does not introduce a new equilibrium concept, but highlights the coexistence of instability in the Euclidean parameter space and stability in the information-geometric (Riemannian) sense.

 Interestingly, the massive curvature $\lambda_1$ on the Ridge implies that the Natural Gradient step in the principal direction, scaled by $\lambda_1^{-1}$, becomes negligible.
 This suggests a self-stabilizing mechanism: as the system approaches the Edge of Stability, the intrinsic update step vanishes, naturally braking the learning dynamics exactly at the optimal boundary.